intel/neural-compressor/examples/pytorch/fx/object_detection/maskrcnn/README.md

 Step-by-Step
 ============

-This document describes the step-by-step instructions for reproducing PyTorch MASK_RCNN tuning results with Intel® Low Precision Optimization Tool(LPOT).
+This document describes the step-by-step instructions for reproducing PyTorch MASK_RCNN tuning results with Intel® Neural Compressor.

 # Prerequisite